exercism/automated-analysis/docs/interface.md

 ```

 The following statuses are valid:
-- `approve_as_optimal`: To be used when a solution matches pre-known optimal solutions.
-- `approve_with_comment`: To be used when a solution can be approved but with a known improvement.
+- `approve`: To be used when a solution can be approved.
-- `disapprove_with_comment`: To be used when a solution can be disapproved as suboptimal and a comment is provided.
+- `disapprove`: To be used when a solution can be disapproved as suboptimal and a comment is provided.
 - `refer_to_mentor`: This is the default situation and should be used when there is any uncertainty.

 ## Debugging